snac-cooperative/snac_eac_cpf_utils/readme.md

 </all>

-There is also a web page for public searches.
-It does a general search is quite broad and will match against any fields, thus a search for "Viu" will return several institutions.
+WorldCat also has a more genearl search.
+It is quite broad and will match against any fields, thus a search for "Viu" will return several institutions, some of which are "bad" in the sense that the "viu" string matched in URLs or elements besides the marcOrgCode or oclcSymbol.

 http://www.worldcat.org/registry/Institutions